onzfonz/comp227/src/content/7/en/part7a.md

 Each view should preferably have its own address, e.g. to make bookmarking possible.
 The ***back*** button doesn't work as expected for our application either, meaning that *back* doesn't move you to the previously displayed view of the application, but somewhere completely different.
-If the application were to grow even bigger and we wanted to, for example, add separate views for each user and note, then this self-made **routing**, which means the navigation management of the application, would get overly complicated.
+If the application were to grow even bigger and we wanted to, for example, add separate views for each user and task, then this self-made **routing**, which means the navigation management of the application, would get overly complicated.

 ### React Router